Projects

 Organic photovoltaic (OPV) materials have recently achieved a certified power conversion efficiency (PCE) of 18.5% and there are several promising demonstrations of scalable coating of OPV devices and modules using green solvents.
 However, the stability of these solar cell materials and devices continues to plague this technology and is widely seen as a primary bottleneck to its market adoption1,2,3.
 Addressing this problem with the help of data science and informatics tools, including machine learning, may yield significant new breakthroughs where traditional approaches have so far failed.
 For this purpose, the Amassian group has recently automated the formulation and printing of OPV materials with the aid of robotics, and automated characterization using optical, Raman, and chemical spectroscopies.
 This allows for high throughput assessment of material degradation and pinpoint some of the mechanisms of degradation following exposure to various external stressors.
 The workflow automation should enable data digitization efforts which synergize with data science and ML techniques implemented with the help of the Yingling group.
 REU students will be exposed to various aspects of fundamental organic photovoltaics materials and device-related research, as well as materials and device degradation concepts, and will help design robot-in-the-loop experimental campaigns that will be augmented with data-science methods to help assess various hypotheses of degradation as well as identify new and emerging trends in material and device degradation.

-Data-Driven Characterization of Energy Material Deformation During Ion Insertion
+Data-Driven Characterization of Energy Material Deformation During Ion-Coupled Electron Transfer

 Veronica Augustyn, MSE Associate Professor

-Ion insertion into transition metal oxides forms the basis of several technologies, including lithium-ion batteries and electrochromics.
-During ion insertion, the transition metal oxide can undergo stress that affects the lifetime and power capability of the electrode.
-The goal of this project is to utilize data science to understand the relationship between material deformation and ion insertion, including spatial heterogeneity, in polycrystalline thin film transition metal oxide electrodes.[1, 2] Operando atomic force microscopy dilatometry of transition metal oxides during ion insertion will be performed at different timescales and positions on the electrode.
-The purpose of this REU project is to utilize data science techniques to analyze the resulting operando atomic force microscopy data from several transition metal oxides undergoing ion insertion.
-Students will receive training in materials synthesis, electrochemistry, and data analysis.
-The student will also be exposed to other research projects in the Augustyn group, that range from CO2 capture to electrode architectures for energy storage.
+Ion-insertion coupled electron transfer into transition metal oxides forms the basis of several technologies, including lithium-ion batteries and electrochromics.
+During this process, the transition metal oxide undergoes volume changes that affect the lifetime and power capability of the electrode.
+The goal of this project is to utilize data science to understand the relationship between material deformation and ion insertion in transition metal oxide electrodes.[1, 2] The purpose of this REU project is to utilize data science techniques to search for low volume change transition metal oxide electrodes.
+Students will concurrently receive training in materials synthesis, electrochemistry, and data analysis.
+The student will also be exposed to other research projects in the Augustyn group on materials for energy and environmental applications that range from CO2 capture to Li-ion batteries.

 Machine Learning Methods for Calculating Vacancy Formation Energies in High Entropy Ceramics